Community Fibre offer full fibre broadband with gigabit-capable speeds, and are one of the cheapest broadband providers in the UK.

 Overall in our review of Community Fibre we found several reasons to choose the provider:

-• Quality mesh-support Linksys routers, with advanced WiFi 6 and tri-band channels for the faster packages
+- Quality mesh-supported Linksys routers, with advanced WiFi 6 for the faster packages

 The few downsides to Community Fibre broadband include:

-• Like most providers, Community Fibre implemented annual price rises based on inflation in late 2021.
-While the increases are less than some providers like BT, they're still above inflation.
+- Like most providers, Community Fibre implemented annual price rises based on inflation in late 2021.
+While they're currently offering fixed prices, there is no guarantee this will be continued beyond November.

 For people living in London who have Community Fibre available to them, it's an excellent choice as a broadband package for the speeds, reliability and price of the service.